treeverse/lakeFS/docs/reference/cli.md

   - ./commands.html
 ---

+{% comment %}
+This file (cli.md) is automagically generated from the Go code files under cmd/lakectl.
+Any changes made directly to the Markdown file will be overwritten, and should instead be made to the relevant Go files.
+{% endcomment %}

 # lakectl (lakeFS command-line tool)
 {:.no_toc}

-lakectl is a command-line tool for managing and administering lakeFS.

 {% include toc.html %}

 ## Installing lakectl locally

 `lakectl` is available for Linux, macOS, and Windows.
-You can also [run it using Docker](#runninglakectlfromdocker).
+You can also [run it using Docker](#running-lakectl-from-docker).

 [Download lakectl](https://github.com/treeverse/lakeFS/releases){: .btn .btn-green target="_blank"}

 ### Configuring credentials and API endpoint